State and Local Policy Database

 Public Lighting

-We were unable to confirm if Richmond has adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
+Richmond does not have a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
 However, all streetlights in Richmond have photo sensors and only operate from dusk to dawn.
 Richmond’s Streetlight Utility operates and maintains approximately 37,000 city-owned streetlights.
-The City has begun a multi-year process to upgrade lights to LEDs.
+The City has begun a project to convert 7,500 streetlights to LEDs.
+We were unable to confirm the current percentage of streetlights that are LEDs.

 Inclusive procurement